wpisailbot/boat/DOCS.md

 This documentation’s purpose is mainly to record the status of the software for the person that handles the software next year -James

 Builds to pdf decently with:
-`pandoc -s -S --toc -o DOCS.pdf -t latex  -f markdown DOCS.md`
+`pandoc -s -N -S --toc -o DOCS.pdf -t latex  -f markdown_github-hard_line_breaks DOCS.md`

 # Introduction